 Reapportionment in Iowa

-The following information is from Chapter 8, “Gettin’ ‘Ur Done,” contained in the centennial history of the work of Iowa Leaguers entitled, …and they persisted…A Century of Impact of the Leagues of Iowa, a 250-page book complete with +70 photos/cartoons/graphics available in early 2020
+The following information is from Chapter 8, “Gettin’ ‘Ur Done,” contained in the centennial history of the work of Iowa Leaguers entitled, And They Persisted…A Century of Impact by Iowa Leagues, a +270-page book complete with +70 photos/cartoons/graphics published in 2020 and available for purchase.

 REAPPORTIONMENT (REDISTRICTING) – Redistricting is the process of re-drawing legislative (voting district) boundaries every ten years following the national census, which is required by both the US and the Iowa Constitutions.
 The purpose is to insure congressional and state legislatures are representative of the population in order to preserve the “one citizen – one vote” tenet of our democracy.